 (d) One would expect sales of cat food to be independent of sales of toothbrushes since they are unrelated goods.

 (e) Ceteris paribus, one would expect that the more children in a family, the more toys—that is, the two should be directly related.

-2. Represent the following data in bar graph form.
+2. Represent the following data in bar graph form: